Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: Comparative Experimental Results

 \subsection{Data Scaling}

-DynamiCS has shown a substantial improvement over random pruning, cost-saving baselines, and dual-purpose baselines on both ImageNet-1k and \textit{Let It Wag!}, while using about 60\% of the GPU-hours.
+DynamiCS has shown a substantial improvement over random pruning, cost-saving baselines, and dual-purpose baselines on both ImageNet-1K and \textit{Let It Wag!}, while using about 60\% of the GPU hours.
 We further scale DynamiCS from 0.64B to 2.56B samples seen on LAION-400M and DataComp.
 As shown in Table~\ref{tab:imagenet_dynamics_scaling}, on LAION-400M, ImageNet-1K accuracy increases from 61.5\% to 67.5\%, and \textit{Let It Wag!} accuracy increases from 37.3\% to 45.5\%.
 On DataComp, ImageNet-1K accuracy improves from 69.2\% to 72.6\%, and \textit{Let It Wag!} improves from 46.5\% to 52.0\%.
 Overall, the scaling experiments show a clear and consistent improvement as the number of training samples increases.

-\subsection{Comparison with full-scale training CLIP baselines}
+\subsection{Comparison with Full-scale Training CLIP Baselines}

 As shown in Table~\ref{tab:full_clip_baselines}, we compare DynamiCS with the full-scale training CLIP baselines, which are pre-trained with $224\times224$ image resolution and 12.8 billion samples seen.
 Our DynamiCS-2.56B has the best performance on both ImageNet-1K and \textit{Let It Wag!} datasets.
-Surprisingly, DynamiCS that pre-trained on DataComp with 2.56 samples seen, with only about 3\% of the training cost, outperforms OpenAI-WIT CLIP, OpenCLIP, and MetaCLIP by 4.3\% and 5.5\%, 1.8\% on ImageNet-1K and by 7.7\%, 6.4\%, 5.5\% on the \textit{Let It Wag!} dataset.
-Moreover, DynamiCS-1.28B pre-trained on DataComp with 1.28B samples already surpasses full-training baselines using only 163 GPU-hours.
+Surprisingly, DynamiCS pre-trained on DataComp with 2.56B samples seen, with only about 3\% of the training cost, outperforms OpenAI-WIT CLIP, OpenCLIP, and MetaCLIP by 4.3\%, 5.5\%, 1.8\% on ImageNet-1K and by 14.1\%, 12.9\%, 5.5\% on the \textit{Let It Wag!} dataset.
+Moreover, DynamiCS-1.28B pre-trained on DataComp with 1.28B samples already surpasses full-training baselines using only 163 GPU hours.